kingj108/CloudDeck/aviation-weather-app/docs/map-technical-guide.md

 1. Component mounts or becomes active
 2. `fetchWeatherData()` is called
-3. API request is made to fetch weather data
+3. API request is made to fetch weather data for all major airports
 4. Response is processed and stored in state
 5. Data is formatted and rendered on the map
 6. Auto-refresh interval is set up